LeoMosiah/leitura/README.md

 # Leitura

-Leitura it's a web application made for the React Udacity Nanodegree program.
+Leitura it's a web application of content and comments build with react and redux.
+It allows user to write and read posts and comments as well as vote.

 ## Instalation